Macy's Just Announced the Thanksgiving Day Parade Will be Back This Year

-There are three things I look forward to every Thanksgiving: The big meal, watching all the Friends Thanksgiving episodes, and waking up early to catch the Macy’s Thanksgiving Day Parade with my family.
-The parade has been a Turkey Day staple for the last 93 years, but as we know, the Covid-19 pandemic has changed a lot of our traditional activities this year.
+There are three things I look forward to every Thanksgiving: The big meal, watching all the Friends Thanksgiving episodes, and waking up early to catch the Macy's Thanksgiving Day Parade with my family.
+The parade has been a Turkey Day staple for the last 94 years, and last year it went totally virtual due to the pandemic.

 When Is the Macy's Thanksgiving Day Parade?

-The parade coverage begins at 9:00 a.m. on Thanksgiving morning (Thursday, November 26) and runs through noon in every time zone.
-Tune in to NBC to watch Savannah Guthrie, Hoda Kotb, and Al Roker break down the bands, floats, and live performances.
+The parade coverage begins at 9:00 a.m. on Thanksgiving morning (Thursday, November 25, 2021) and runs through noon in every time zone.
+Tune in to NBC to watch this year's hosts break down the bands, floats, and performances.

 Where Can I Watch the Macy's Parade?

-If you don’t live in the New York City area, you probably don’t want to make travel plans to catch the parade this year—but that doesn’t mean you can’t enjoy the magic of Al Roker’s commentary.
-Tune in to NBC at 9:00 local time to watch the three-hour event.
-It’s always broadcast at the same time in different time zones so those living on the west coast don’t have to wake up at the crack of dawn to catch the parade in real-time.
-If you miss the live show, you can typically catch up on parade highlights on the NBC site later on Thanksgiving day.
+If you're local to New York City, you may be able to score a viewing spot along the parade route (check the Macy's site as we get closer to the event for more details on how to attend).
+Everyone else across the country can tune in to NBC at 9:00 local time to watch the three-hour event.
+It's always broadcast at the same time in different time zones, so those living on the West Coast don't have to wake up at the crack of dawn to catch the parade on TV.

-If you can’t wait until November 26 to watch the magic unfold, you can catch past performances (including those by Celine Dion and The Rockettes) on the NBC site.
+If you can't wait until November 25 to watch the magic unfold, you can explore the parade's history and view photos of past floats on the Macy's site.